 This product describes itself as a deep cleansing gel mask which is designed to draw out and protect the skin from impurities.
 It’s formulated with Vitamin E, Grape Seed Oils and Jojaba which collectively are to hydrate and nourish.
 It’s a quick mask only designed to be used for 3-5 minutes which makes it useful as it’s meant to be used so frequently that you’re not having to commit to it being on so long.

 Rinsing away didn’t leave my skin feeling deep cleansed and squeaky clean.
 My face felt like I had used something very lightly moisturising but that’s where the effects noticeably stopped.
 After three weeks of using this 2-3 times a week I couldn’t pinpoint how it was changing my skin and as I’ve suddenly cut it out this week or the first time (unintentionally, I’ve been very busy) I’m not feeling like I’m missing a part of my routine or my skin is deteriorating in any way.
 Overall, a little bit disappointing.

-The mask was found in the UK in TK Maxx stores and you’re probably likely to be correct in thinking if you’re from the US that you also haven’t seen it in stores in Sephora either.
-It was a exclusive item created for Urban Outfitters which they seem to no longer stock, so it’s no surprise it’s being found in UK TK Maxx stores.
+The Milk Makeup Urban Defence Mask was found in the UK in TK Maxx stores and you’re probably likely to be correct in thinking if you’re from the US that you also haven’t seen it in stores in Sephora either.
+It was an exclusive item created for Urban Outfitters which they seem to no longer stock, so it’s no surprise it’s being found in UK TK Maxx stores.
 If you see it… I’d say don’t get too excited and feel like you have to jump for it, however if like me you’ve been wanting to try Milk and you see it for a fiver like I did, it’s not the worst idea as you do get a lot for your money.

 Let me know your thoughts in the comment on this mask and what are your current favourite skin treats too!